vernvriereen/psyche/psyche-book/src/explain/psyche-in-depth.md

 # Psyche In Depth

-The system is composed of three main actors:
+The core system is composed of three main actors:

 - **[Coordinator](./coordinator.md)**: Serves as a source of truth for global state available to all clients in a given training run.
 Each run has one coordinator that oversees the entire process.
-The coordinator is implemented as a both a program running on the Solana Blockchain and as a regular TCP server.
+The coordinator is implemented as both a program running on the Solana Blockchain and as a regular TCP server.

 - **Client**: A user participating in a training run.
 Clients receive the model to be trained and a specific dataset for that run.
 They send information to the coordinator to progress the training run and use a peer-to-peer network to share their results at each training step with other clients.

 - **[Data Provider](./data-provider.md)**: Each run requires training data.
 This data could be served by the Psyche Data Provider server, over HTTP, or loaded from local copies of a dataset.

 ## Sample topologies